-In 2019 the Red Cross Ball intends to enable the Swiss Red Cross to develop its programmes in Armenia and expand its support for the elderly, handicapped and chronically sick persons living in rural regions.
+In 2021 the Red Cross Ball intends to enable the Swiss Red Cross to develop its programmes around the world and expand its support for the vulnerable women and children living in isolated regions.

-It is a long-standing tradition for the SRC to organize a charity gala event in support of international cooperation projects.
-The theme ‘Helping the ones left behind’ was chosen for the Ball 2019 with a focus on vulnerable women and children in isolated regions.
+It is a long-standing tradition for the Swiss Red Cross (SRC) to organise a charity gala event in support of international cooperation projects.
+The theme “A mother’s health, a child’s future” was chosen for the Ball 2021 with a focus on vulnerable women and children in isolated regions.
 The SRC runs projects to improve basic healthcare for mother and children in Togo, Ghana, Malawi, Pakistan, Bangladesh, Nepal and Laos.

-The Geneva Red Cross is carrying out local programmes to help the elderly living in Geneva under precarious conditions and often socially isolated.
-In praticular the Geneva Red Cross implements three programmes dedicated to elderly people.
+The Geneva Red Cross is carrying out local programmes to help single mothers and their children living in Geneva under precarious conditions.
+In particular, the Geneva Red Cross implements three programmes dedicated to vulnerable mothers and children.

 - The aim of the 1st programme is to support vulnerable people through a daily social welcome centre and by orientating them within the Geneva socio-sanitary network.